psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 A single provider can implement a PSS and use it basically as their sales frontend.
 In that case, it offers products and combines space assets/resources of a single operator.
-This is a scenario mainly applicable to commercial SatCom providers but can be envisioned as a platform for non-commercial usage as well, e.g., as a tool to request secure SatCom capacities as part of a governmental framework contract.
+This is a scenario mainly applicable to commercial (Gov)SatCom providers but can be envisioned as a platform for non-commercial usage as well, e.g., as a tool to request secure (Gov)SatCom capacities as part of a governmental framework contract.
 With this setup of digitalised services, a commercial CSP can couple the PSS to their other systems seamlessly, e.g., to their Content Management or Enterprise Resource Planning systems.

 It is even possible to have a direct connection with their teleport, i.e., the PSS offers a contingent of preconfigured services that are automatically configured on the teleport's hub systems.
-Then, a user can book or request services right away and minimal, if any, human interaction is required to set up a service through the digital SatCom value chain created.
+Then, a user can book or request services right away and minimal, if any, human interaction is required to set up a service through the digital (Gov)SatCom value chain created.

 ### Stand-Alone PSS for Multiple Providers